 Growth platforms may be strategic or tactical.
 Strategic growth platforms are longer term initiatives where the initiative and results span multiple years—usually from 3 to 6 years.
-Figure 1 Generic examples of commonly selected strategic growth platforms are pursuing specific and new product areas, or entry into new distribution channels.
+Generic examples of commonly selected strategic growth platforms are pursuing specific and new product areas, or entry into new distribution channels.
 Illustrative examples are:

 - Apple Computer's targeting of "personal music systems" to accelerate growth faster than with only its personal computer business.

 - IBM's coining of the term "e-business," and its subsequent use as the organizing theme for all that the company did in the late 1990s.

 There are a number of different strategies, but the most common are: